 Local and State Laws that Govern Citizen Volunteer Appointments

 The adoption of Ordinance #08-02 by the Mayor and Borough Council on February 25, 2008 was enacted to foster the openness of government and provide citizens with information concerning the various appointed municipal positions that exist within the Borough of Chatham.
 The Ordinance further provides the procedure whereby a citizen can indicate his/her desire to serve in a particular appointed municipal position requires that notification be given with respect to consideration and action taken on appointments.

 In 2009, the New Jersey State Legislature enacted the Citizen Service Act, which requires all municipalities to follow a uniform process to allow all citizens an equal opportunity and manner in which to express their interest in serving on local boards, commissions and committees.
-Any person interested in serving on a municipal board, commission or committee must file a Volunteer Application Form with the Municipal Clerk to start the process.
+Any person interested in serving on a municipal board, commission or committee must file a Volunteer Application Form with the Borough Clerk to start the process.

 Once an appointment is made by the Mayor and Council, the law then requires the newly appointed volunteer to take an oath of office for that specific position.
 Under previous law, individuals were only required to take the general oath of office.
-The law further permits the oath of office to be administered by the chairperson of a board or commission, Municipal Clerk, or by any other person authorized under law to administer oaths (N.J.S.A.
+The law further permits the oath of office to be administered by the chairperson of a board or commission, Borough Clerk, or by any other person authorized under law to administer oaths (N.J.S.A.
 41:2-1).
-All oaths of office are filed with the Municipal Clerk.
+All oaths of office are filed with the Borough Clerk.